ruiqic/ruiqic.github.io/_pages/projects.md

 ## Cryptocurrency Trading Bot

 I created a trading bot that operates on the [Solana](https://solana.com/) blockchain, leveraging Python SDKs for its implementation.
-Taking advantage of negligible transactions fees on Solana, the bot profits from market volatility and trading fee rebates.
+Taking advantage of negligible transactions fees on Solana, the strategy capitalizes on normal price volatility in digital assets and trading fee rebates from the underlying DeFi protocol.
 The bot is hosted on the [Google Cloud Platform](https://cloud.google.com/) to have constant uptime.
 Since deployment, the bot has been profitable (as of October, 2023).